 Safety in the workplace is a bigger issue than many let on.
-Surprising to me, often workplace safety affects people who don't even work at a specific company.
+Surprisingly to me, often workplace safety affects people who don't even work at a specific company.
 66 people died as bystanders in 2013 (source).

 Thanks to a Staples infographic I quickly learned that it only takes 15 minutes to suffer hearing damage.
 That is roughly 5 songs on iTunes or Spotify.
-Knowing the amount of people I see wearing headphones today I have decided to give you 7 headphone tips that I have found so you can prevent hearing loss in 2017.
+Knowing the number of people I see wearing headphones today I have decided to give you 7 headphone tips that I have found so you can prevent hearing loss in 2017.

 2. When listening to music or using headphones at work try in-the-ear headphones so outside sound can not slip through causing you to turn up the volume (source).

 3. Limit exposure to noise over 85 decimals.
-For an easy to reach chart click here to see where your every day noises fall on the decimal chart (source).
+For an easy-to-reach chart click here to see where your everyday noises fall on the decimal chart (source).

-4. Try to avoid exposure to noises that are abrupt (ex: gun shot).
+4. Try to avoid exposure to noises that are abrupt (ex: gunshot).
 This can be more damaging than constant noise (source).

 5. Quit Smoking.
 While you may think smoking and secondhand smoke are only hurting your lungs — you're wrong.
 "It literally suffocates cells throughout your body, including those inside your ear canal (source)."

-6. Wear noise cancelling headphones (source)!
-Constant low level noise exposure can produce health issues just the same as loud noises.
+6. Wear noise-cancelling headphones (source)!
+Constant low-level noise exposure can produce health issues just the same as loud noises.

 7. Follow the 60:60 rule.
 Only listen to music for 60 minutes at 60%, then make sure to take a break (source).